 The front pocket runs the length of the main compartment and is secured with a zipper, whilst the rear of the bag has a smaller pocket and a rear pouch for carrying a hand-held radio.
 The shoulder strap is padded not only for comfort, but also to stop it sliding off your shoulder.

 Noral manufactures quite a range of bags for pilots, so a good look around their website might reveal something else that would suit your needs.
-Also available in colours other than the basic black.
+Also available in colors other than the basic black.

 Dimensions (mm): 444 x 275 x 267